 Overall Treatment Approach:

-Overall I tend to use a dynamic approach incorporating a number of approaches and strategies depending on the child.
-I would say the treatment strategies I tend to use most are: Dynamic Temporal and Tactile Cueing (DTTC)- using a probe 1x a week to measure generalization, but working through the DTTC hierarchy in order to help a child become more independent in their speech motor movements.
-I essentially am helping these motor patterns become the child's own as opposed to just repeating my words.
-This is the basis for all of my clients, but I use a variety of other tools to help during this process.
+Overall Treatment approach: I use a dynamic approach incorporating a number of approaches and strategies depending on the child’s needs.
+The treatment strategies I use most are: Dynamic Temporal and Tactile Cueing (DTTC) working through the DTTC hierarchy in order to help a child become more independent in their speech motor movements.
 I am PROMPT trained so I use a lot of tactile cues.
-I use word approximations, some limited sign language, AAC devices, Lively Letters, and really anything and everything that proves useful for each child.
-I tend to implement these strategies after I have evaluated a child and have a good idea of where they are at in terms of their sound inventory and syllable structures.
+I use word approximations, some limited sign language, AAC devices, Lively Letters, Kaufman, and a whole lot of creativity to adjust and personalize each treatment plan to meet each child’s unique needs.
+I implement these strategies after I have evaluated a child and have a good idea of their sound inventory and syllable structures.
 I then pick targets that are going to be highly motivating and functional (as well as give them a level of success initially based on their sound inventory and syllable structures).
-I then have an initial probe session (1x weekly) and then begin to practice these targets in a fun but massed practice manner starting at whatever level of the DTTC hierarchy that has been deemed appropriate and attempting to move to a lesser cued level as soon as appropriate.
-I aim for a high number of productions during this phase and always base this off of the individual child's tolerance level which may change daily, we always aim for fun in combination with hard work.
-I then begin to work towards sending some of the targets home, I typically like the child to produce targets with 80% accuracy or more in their probe before sending home this homework, I've found that this encourages better practice at home.
-As mastery of these sounds begins to happen we move from more structured to less structured tasks allowing for more variable practice to ensure carryover and new targets are then added in.
+Therapy follows a massed practice structure, starting at the level of the DTTC hierarchy that has been deemed appropriate and attempting to move to a lesser cued level as soon as appropriate to promote independence and generalization.
+I aim for a high number of productions during this phase and always base this off of the individual child's tolerance level which may change daily, we always aim for a fun, supportive environment where the child feels safe to take risks and push themselves.
+I encourage parent carryover by providing specific homework targets.
+As mastery of these sounds begins to solidify we move from more structured to less structured tasks allowing for more variable practice to ensure carryover and new targets are then added in.
 Goals are written in a six month format but are written fairly generally to allow for constant progression.